lewhunt/divz/README.md

 ## Basic Usage

-Just import the component and render it in your app or page:
+Import the component and render it in your app or page, wrapping it around your list of divs or other HTML elements:

 ```jsx
 import { Divz } from "divz";